Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 Simple-Browser is a lightweight web browser built using C# and MS WebView2 (Chromium Based).
 This project aims to provide users with a minimalistic browsing experience with a focus on simplicity and performance.

-EDIT: THIS IS A COMPLETE MESS UNTIL 1.0.0 SORRY FOR THE CONFUSION!

-It will be a mess everywhere until 1.0.0 (what can you expect? we are still in alpha.)

-EDIT #2: ALL JOKES ASIDE, THIS WON'T TAKE LONG!

 ## Features

 - **Current Features**:
-  - Updating README in 1.0
+  - Address Bar
+  - Browser
 - **Upcoming Features**:
   - Tabbed Browsing (1.0.0)
-  - Android version in heavy development
+  - Android version (1.X.X)
-  - Linux (Debian) support actively being developed
+  - Linux version   (1.X.X)
-  - macOS (Catalina & later) support coming soon
+  - macOS version   (2.X.X)
-  - iOS support scheduled for late 2024 to early 2025
+  - iOS version     (2.X.X)

+(X = UNKNOWN)

 ## Installation

 Follow these steps to install Simple-Browser:
+1. THIS WILL BE UPDATED IN 1.0.0
-1. Wait until 1.0
+2. Wait until 1.0.0

 ## Usage

-Once installed, launch Simple-Browser and wait until 1.0
+Once installed, launch Simple-Browser and browse away!

 ## Contributing

 We welcome contributions!
-If you'd like to contribute, please follow our guidelines by time traveling to whenever the hell 1.0 releases.
+If you'd like to contribute, please follow our guidelines outlined [here](https://daniellmcguire.github.io/simple-browser/contibute).
+(Link broken until 1.0.0)

 ## Compatibility